corda/corda/docs/source/wire-format.rst

 layerings to be added on top of the simple, interoperable core.

 AMQP therefore also defines a type system and schema representation, that allows you to create the app-level type layer.
-Standard AMQP defines an XML based schema language.
+Standard AMQP defines an XML based schema language as part of the specification, but doesn't define any way to represent schemas using AMQP itself.
 Fields can be grouped together using *composite types*.
 A composite type is simply a described list, in which each list entry is one field of the composite.
 Composites are used to encode language-level classes, records, structs etc.

 You can also define in a *restricted type*, which can be used to define a new type that is a specialisation or subset of an existing one.
 For enumerations the choices can be listed in the schema.